brendenwest/it122/3_intro_to_express.md

     };

-Query & Forms handling
+Query Strings & Form submissions
 ####

-Express simplifies the work of getting querystring data and form submissions.
+Express simplifies the work of handling querystring data and form submissions.

 You can access querystring values with the req.query object like so:
 ::